alpadler/UFO-Game/README.md

 # UFO Game

-Play UFO Game on the Browser
+Play UFO Game on the Browser go to alpadler.github.io/UFO-Game/